 Refusal of inheritance

-Have you been contacted by a notary regarding the inheritance procedure, but instead of the acquired wealth you expect problems with debts?
+Have you been contacted by a notary regarding the inheritance procedure, but instead of the acquired assets from the estate, you expect problems with debts?
 We will advise you on how to proceed in such a situation and whether the best solution is to refuse the inheritance altogether.

 žena v černém držící růži a řešící dědickou smlouvu